English Rhetoric and Writing and Writing Portfolio Requirements

 b.
 To be admitted to ENGL 1305 Stretch, students must meet the following requirement:

-2. Successfully complete ENGL 1310 and ENGL 1410 at UCCS and then demonstrate writing competency.
+2. Successfully complete ENGL 1310 and ENGL 1410 at UCCS and then pass the junior-level portfolio assessment.

 a.
 To be admitted to ENGL 1310, students must meet one of the following requirements: